SteveJustin1963/tec-FORTH/README.md

 This project is to  test, confirm and use this powerful system.

 # Observe and Question
-Test Firth; viable and robust?
+* Is "Firth of Forth" a viable and robust Forth?

-Review the technical manual and expand until comprehensively complete.
+* Review the technical manual and expand until comprehensively complete.

 # Theory - testable
-Testing and reporting any bugs back through git.
+* Test and report any bugs back through git.

 # Prediction
-Need UART, eg tec-APUS
+* Trust John!
+"This is where the project gets interesting but nothing is ever smooth sailing, it's always hard"
-Trust John!
+* Need UART, eg tec-APUS

-Not enough RAM
+* Not enough RAM

 # Method